seanox/aspect-js/manual/en/test.md

 ### fail

 Fails a test with an optional message.
-The method has different signatures.

 ```javascript
 Test.activate();